JWock82/Pynite/README.md

 * Added tension/compression only support springs.
 This required some reworking of how support springs are implemented.
 See the "Beam on Elastic Foundation" example for an example of how to properly use support springs.
 * More PEP8 style changes.
 This shouldn't change the way you use the program.
 Some of the internal calls to function names still referenced the old function names.
 It was leading to deprecation warnings during runtime.
 * Fixed a divide by zero error for plotting contours on models with nodes not attached to plates/quads.

-v0.0.49
-* Major speed boost.
-A lot of time was being wasted reading/writing to a SciPy `lil_matrix` format.
-The stiffness matrix is now assembled as a `coo_format` first, and then switched to lil format later on to facilitate slicing.
-* Refactored node names to match PEP8 style guide.
-Instead of `iNode`, `jNode`, etc. PyNite now uses `i_node`, `j_node` etc. This should only affect you if you were using the keyword arguments for node names.
-* Removed test modules from package distribution.
-These files were unnecessary for users to have installed on their computers.

-v0.0.48 - Global Load Directions
-* Global load directions can now be used for member loads now.
-Use capital notation to apply the member load in the global X, Y, or Z direction (e.g. 'FX', 'MY', 'FZ'...).
-Use lower case notation to apply the member load in the member's local x, y, or z direction (e.g. 'Fx', 'My', 'Fz'...).
-* Bug fix for rendering models without plates/quads (special thanks to tamalone1 for this pull request!)

 # Example Projects
 Here's a list of projects that run on PyNite: